How Long Opiate Withdrawals Last What To Know

 - Individual factors: Age, overall health, and genetics can all play a role in how long withdrawal symptoms last.

-How Can You Manage Opiate Withdrawal Symptoms?
+How Can You Manage Symptoms

 While opiate withdrawal can be challenging, there are a number of things you can do to manage symptoms and support your recovery, including: